 Interest on the Senior Notes is payable semi-annually.
 For further information on the underlying terms, see Note 7 - Financing Arrangements of the Notes to Condensed Consolidated Financial Statements.

-In August 2022, we called for redemption of the aggregate principal amount of 3.25% Senior Notes due December 2022.
-The aggregate redemption price to be paid is \$252 million, comprised of the principal amount of the notes and accrued interest.
-The redemption date is September 15, 2022.
+On September 15, 2022, we extinguished our 3.25% Senior Notes due December 2022 for an aggregate cash redemption price of \$252 million, comprised of the principal and unpaid interest.

 Commercial Paper Program and Credit Facility